 23.02 - 2018.
-Category: News SA Court confirms: Morocco has no ownership over Saharawi phoshatesThe High Court of South Africa today confirmed that the owner of the cargo of phosphate rock aboard the detained vessel, NM Cherry Blossom, is the Saharawi Government, and not Morocco's state-owned phosphate company which was not entitled to sell the commodity.
+Category: Archive 2018 SA Court confirms: Morocco has no ownership over Saharawi phoshatesThe High Court of South Africa today confirmed that the owner of the cargo of phosphate rock aboard the detained vessel, NM Cherry Blossom, is the Saharawi Government, and not Morocco's state-owned phosphate company which was not entitled to sell the commodity.
 Major victory for the Saharawis in an African Court.

 15.06 - 2017.
 Category: Archive 2017 Saharawis won first round in conflict mineral cargo court caseA panel of judges in the High Court in Port Elizabeth, South Africa, judged this morning that the cargo on board the vessel NM Cherry Blossom is rightfully detained, and that a trial to determine its ownership is to take place.